nikhilgorantla/pythonPrograming/README.md

-# This Python programs are derived from my real time Experince's
+# All Python programs are Derived from my real time Experience's
-## All the Python programs were developed as need is necessity of invention.
+## *Python programs were developed as need is necessity of invention.*

 =================================================================================